-Managing Strong Consistency is more complex than managing Available namespaces.
+Managing SC is more complex than managing available namespaces.

 This section describes adding and removing nodes, starting and stopping servers safely, and other management concepts.

-Using a previous client which doesn't support "strong-consistency" will operate, however; you may get stale reads, and you may generate consistency violations ( lost intermediate state ) due to retransmissions.
+Older clients which don't support SC still operate; however, you may get stale reads, and you may generate consistency violations (lost intermediate state) due to retransmissions.
 If you use a legacy client version, you will not lose writes but you may get neither session consistency nor linearizability.

-Please see the subsequent sections regarding new API functionality related to Strong Consistency.
+The following sections discuss new API functionality related to SC.

 Upgrading from AP to SC namespaces

-In general, changing from AP to SC namespaces is not supported.
+In general, changing a namespace from AP to SC is not supported.
 There are cases where consistency violations may occur during the change.
-Creating a new namespace, then backing up and restoring, is recommended ( "forklift" upgrade procedure ).
+We recommend that you create a new namespace, then back up and restore use (the forklift upgrade procedure).

 Using Strong Consistency

-In general, there are few changes as a programmer.
+In general, SC mode is transparent to the developer.
 Primarily, you simply know that data is safe.

 However, there are some new capabilities, managed through the client Policy object, as well as differences in error code meanings.